Allstar12345/Star-Browser-Download-Manager/README.md

-Remove the following from StarBrowser.pro if you do not want the external download manager:
+Remove the following from StarBrowser.pro if you do not want the external download manager (Note: the option will need to be disabled also in Star Browser Settings.qml by removing the option and ensuring that the "DownloadManagerType" setting is set to empty)

 DEPLOYMENT += addFiles